-Next, test the rectifier plate voltage — approx 35 vac and tested at socket 33 (pins 4 to 8 pressing TEST 1, then pins 6 to 8 pressing TEST 2.)
+Twelve, test the rectifier plate voltage — approx 35 vac and tested at socket 33 (pins 4 to 8 pressing TEST 1, then pins 6 to 8 pressing TEST 2.)

-Twelve, test DC screen voltage.
+Thirteen, test DC screen voltage.
 Screen voltage can be tested using octal test socket in socket #29, positive lead of Fluke to Pin 4, Neg lead to Pin 8.
 Press TEST 1 and observe result.

-This completes basic calibration procedure, but keep in mind that these units were not built with laboratory precision — you will find that the transformer plate and screen voltages are not perfectly uniform from machine to machine, the sensitivity pot is not a precise component, and even the meter has some good old analog variation to it.
+This completes basic calibration checks, but keep in mind that these units were not built with laboratory precision — you will find that the transformer plate and screen voltages are not perfectly uniform from machine to machine, the sensitivity pot is not a precise component, and even the panel meter has some good old analog variation to it.
 If “best” accuracy is critically important to you, a final check should be made using a stable 6L6 calibration tube from a reliable source (no ebay garbage, and sorry but I do not sell calibration tubes because it is hard to find tubes that test consistent and repeatable on many different makes & models of tube testers, which is the only kind of calibration tubes that I will use…).
 Use of a calibration tube may show that tweaking of the signal voltage or bias may be required.
 But for most people’s needs, the basic calibration procedure is sufficient.

 There are several upgrades that I have performed on my own 707.